remo5000/cs2030-cheatsheet/cheatsheet - Copy.md

 Overriding methods:
 - When a method is called, we look at its _method signature_.
 This is i) the method's name and ii) the number, order, and type of the arguments. **return type is not part of signature**.
 - Methods with different signature can coexist in a class.
-- A method is overridden by a subclass when the subclass has a method with the same signature.
+- A method is overriden by a subclass when the subclass has a method with the same signature.

 #### Method tables
 - When `Circle` extends `Object`, its method table contains a copy of `Object`'s method table.
 - If a method in `Circle` overrides one in `Object`, the relevant pointer in `Circle`'s method table (in the part that was duplicated from `Object`) is changed to point to the new method body.

-<div style="page-break-after: always;"></div>
 #### Stack and Heap diagram
 Stack on the right, Heap on the left.
 Stack: